sugarlabs/GSoC/README.md

 [2019](Ideas-2020.md)

 ## Want to work with us ?
-It is too late to apply, sorry.
+It is too early to apply, since Google has yet to assign slots.
+That said, it is not to early to get invovled.

-See our [proposed ideas](Ideas-2019.md) page.
+See our [proposed ideas](Ideas-2020.md) page.
 We would love to hear your own ideas as well.
 You may familiarise yourself with our code, by reporting and fixing bugs.